visio40/mk3-upgrade/index.md

-## Upgrading the Prusa mk3 and its influence on wall quality
+## Upgrading the Panhead Prusa mk3 and its influence on wall quality

 :arrow_down: **Images below!** :arrow_down: